 There are few landmasses in the United States as extraordinary as the Florida Everglades.
 A unique wetland ecosystem spanning 18,000 square miles, the Everglades is truly spectacular.
 It's also home to scores of plants and animals, many threatened or endangered.
 In addition to its natural charm, the Florida Everglades provides millions of South Florida residents with fresh drinking water, and is an incredible resource for the state.
 Why is the ecosystem protected and is the ongoing Everglades conservation effort improving America's wetland?
 Here's some information about the Florida Everglades conservation efforts and how they contribute to the lives of many.
 Continue reading below to learn more from our Everglades airboat tour business.

 The Florida Everglades: Declining Health

 Decades ago, the Florida Everglades covered 11 million acres.
 Throughout the years however, drainage projects and land conservation efforts have had a negative impact, decreasing its size to just over 2 million acres.
-Today, both artificial and natural threats impact the health of the Everglade.
+Today, both artificial and natural threats impact the health of the Everglades.
 Fire, extreme weather, pollution, land development and coastal flooding projects play roles, making the preservation effort even more important.

 The Everglades Conservation Effort Continues